vijay-prema/llm-cli/README.md

 ```
 It always gives you the raw command with no explanation.

 If you PC is slow, it could take a while.
 Try a smaller/faster ollama model if needed.
+If you have a GPU, try a model that can work on your GPU.